-Kodi can be run on many hardware platforms from a Raspberry Pi 3 to a smartphone.
+Kodi can be run on many hardware platforms from an android TV box to a Smartphone.

-How Kodi is played often depends on what hardware you have laying around.
+How Kodi is played often depends on what hardware you have lying around.

-A old Computer can be setup to run Kodi as long as it has the minimum requirements.
+An old computer can be set up to run Kodi as long as it has the minimum requirements.

-This is often the best place to start and then later move onto other dedicated hardware.
+This is often the best place to start and later move onto other dedicated hardware.

 Running Kodi from a desktop is easy to do with the only real downside being that a large computer needs to sit next to your TV.

-This is a good option though especially if just starting out with Kodi.
+This is a good option though, especially if just starting with Kodi.

-While many people love Kodi there are some who don’t understand how it works.
-For this reason starting out with something that is laying around is always a good idea.
+While many people love Kodi some don’t understand how it works.
+For this reason, starting out with something that is lying around is always a good idea.

 A Guide to Kodi and Streaming Videos

-There is an abundance of dedicated Android TV Kodi boxes for sale that come pre-loaded with Kodi.
+There is an abundance of dedicated Android TV boxes for sale that plays Kodi nicely.

 These boxes can come loaded with good hardware in a variety of price ranges.
 They also are small and fit nicely in with a TV without taking up much space.

-There are also many lower cost units that run Kodi good and stream videos fine.
+There are also many low-cost units that run Kodi well and stream videos fine.

-Kodi can install and play very well on an android smartphone.
+Kodi can install and play very well on an Android smartphone or Tablet.

-How to Install Kodi on a Android Smartphone or Tablet
+How to Install Kodi on an Android Smartphone or Tablet

 If you have one laying around and the technical ability then it is a good option.